Skip to content

 Emergency out of hours

-The timescale depends on the type of repair.
-To help us deal with the most urgent repairs first we have three timescales that cover all types of repairs.
+Timescales depend on the type of repair.
+To help us deal with the most urgent repairs first we have timescales that cover all types of repairs.

 Emergency - within two hours